-- Be sure to initialize the parameter settings while the servomotor power is OFF. - After initialization, turn OFF the power supply and then turn ON again to validate the settings. - Option module parameters are not initialized.
-For details on how to initialize the option module, refer to the manual for the connected option module.
+- Be sure to initialize the parameter settings while the servomotor power is OFF. - After initialization, turn OFF the power supply and then turn ON again to validate the settings.

 Note: Any value adjusted with Fn00C, Fn00D, Fn00E, and Fn00F cannot be initialized by Fn005.